Previous Research Page

 Computational chemistry

 This research project involved investigating computational methods to mathematically model Polyelectrolytes (e.g. DNA) under different environments (see publications).
 We were particularly interested in how the shape of these long chain-like molecules is affected by the surrounding liquid medium.
 Our model consisted of a Metropolis Monte Carlo Method, modified to work across multiple processors.
+The modifications made resulted in being able to get super-linear speed-up when each processor was investigating slightly different physical parameters (such as temperature and the dialectic constant of the surrounding liquid), and all of these ensembles were of interest.
+For additional details see my final (overheads) presentation in PDF form. |

 This work was carried out at the University of Melbourne and was an extension of work begun as an intern for summer 2001/2002 while at the Victorian Partnership for Advanced Computing (VPAC).
 After the summer internship I was employed as a Research Assistant by (Prof. Derek Chan) throughout 2002 and early 2003.
 During this time I was working with Malek Khan at the Department of Mathematics and Statistics, as part of the Continuum Modelling Group.